 One pack of rat repellent sachet has an effective area of about 25 m2 and has been proven to be effective for a period of approximately 30 days.

-Does not kill or poison Rats or animals.
-Non-toxic when used in accordance to instructions.
+It does not kill or poison Rats or animals.
+Non-toxic when used in accordance with instructions.

 - Food Centers

-- Salmonellosis is a cause of "food poisoning” due to consumption of food or water that is contaminated by rat feces.
+Salmonellosis is a cause of "food poisoning” due to the consumption of food or water that is contaminated by rat feces.

 Rat-bite fever is an infectious disease that is transmitted from infected rodents or consumption of contaminated food or water.
 If left untreated, RBF can be a life-threatening disease.